maisiesadler/api-generation/docs/blog.md

 # Api Definition Generation

-After watching [this](https://www.youtube.com/watch?v=j6ow-UemzBc) video about microservices done right and hearing about how they use custom config files to generate APIs, clients, mocks and tests.
+After watching [this](https://www.youtube.com/watch?v=j6ow-UemzBc) video about microservices done right and hearing about how they use custom config files to generate APIs, clients, mocks, and tests.
 I started to think about how powerful that could be, and how we could make it useful at work.

-At TrueLayer we maintain open api specifications for all of our services and then the application is designed against the open api spec.
+At TrueLayer we maintain OpenAPI specifications for all of our services and then the application is designed against the OpenAPI spec.
 It would be great if we had some assertion that the code we create is exactly as in the spec.

-Could we generate a C# API from an openapi specification?
+Could we generate a C# API from an OpenAPI specification?

 ## The Idea

-I wanted to take an open api specification and generate models and controllers that match that spec.
+I wanted to take an OpenAPI specification and generate models and controllers that match that spec.

-Ideally the generated files could be deleted and regenerated so they would need to compile without extra code.
+Ideally, the generated files could be deleted and regenerated so they would need to compile without extra code.
 The generated code shouldn't depend on the tool, in case it isn't maintained or the API simply wants to diverge from it.

 The idea I had was that each route could have an interface that matched it, the controller would then resolve the interface and return the model.